MyAeroCode/sleepSync/readme.md

     //
     // Wait only 333ms.
+    // Return true  : if ESC is pressed.
-    // Returns false if timeout.
+    // Return false : if timeout.
     waitKey(27, 333);
 }
 ```